-Hello mama, I’m glad you’re here and are interested in getting some sweet tips and ideas on how to bond with your baby without nursing.
+Hello mama, I’m glad you’re here and are interested in getting some sweet tips and ideas on how to bond with baby when nursing isn’t an option.

-There are so many studies that show how beneficial physical contact is for a baby’s health and even brain development, like this source points out.
+There are so many studies that show how beneficial physical contact is for a baby’s health and even brain development.

 Bonding with your little one this way is not only beneficial for baby, but for mom as well!